AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ### Campaign details {#campaign}

 The **[!UICONTROL Advertiser ID]** is pre-populated from your project settings.
 From the **[!UICONTROL Campaign ID]** dropdown, select the campaign to include in the report.
 Available campaigns are populated from your [!DNL AMC] instance at project creation.
+They are limited to campaigns that ran within the last three months and that met [!DNL AMC]'s minimum user threshold.
+Refer to the [AMC official documentation](https://advertising.amazon.com/API/docs/en-us/guides/amazon-marketing-cloud/aggregation-threshold){target="_blank"} for more information on their user thresholds.
+Campaigns below that threshold return null results and will not appear in the list.
 If no campaigns appear, see [Troubleshooting](#troubleshooting).

 #### Date range and run date {#dates}